Juan Luis Ordaz Sabag, DMV, MMP, CMMP

 Torreon, Mexico

-After we decisively helped several patients with TMJ dysfunction, the very prestigious Barocio Group of Dentists and Oral Surgeons in Torreon started to regularly refer patients to our clinic.
+After we successfully helped several patients with TMJ dysfunction, the very prestigious Barocio Group of Dentists and Oral Surgeons in Torreon began to regularly refer new patients to our clinic.
 This recent patient had a very expressive clinical picture of TMJ Dysfunction.

-One and half years ago a young woman (17 years old) got in a car accident and after that she developed left temporal pain which got progressively worse and spread through her left side of the face.
-She was treated by physicians with pain medications, dentists and physical therapists, but the clinical symptoms continued to get worse.
-Finally, the patient was seen by Dr. Vincente Barocio who referred her to our clinic.
+One and a half years ago, a young woman (17 years old) got in a car accident, and after that, she developed left temporal pain, which got progressively worse and spread through her left side of the face.
+She was treated by physicians with pain medications, dentists, and physical therapists, and alternative therapies, but the clinical symptoms continued to get worse.
+Finally, the patient was seen by Dr. Vincente Barocio, who referred her to our clinic.

 EVALUATION